skenow/impresscms-module-wiwimod/ReadMe.txt

 Simply create your page and edit the content using a WYSIWYG editor - no additional syntax to learn

-Create a new page using the new 'Create new page' element you can enable on all pages, the 'Add Page' block you can add anywhere on your site.
+Create a new page using the new 'Create new page' element you can enable on all pages.
+There also is an 'Add Page' block you can eanble and place anywhere on your site.

 Create links to pages by enclosing the page name in double square brackets '[' and ']' on any wiki page and a link to the page will appear.
-I the page doesn't exist, the link will allow you to create the new page.
+If the page doesn't exist, the link will allow you to create the new page.
 You can also enable CamelCase page names and using a CamelCase word or phrase in a page will create a link to a page.

 You can create a hierarchy of pages by using the Parent page field for each page.
 This will enable the breadcrumb links at the top of every wiki page.